+The incompleteness of our picture of social and population history is further shown in the story of the entry of Ammon's party to Zeniffite King Limhi's territory.
+The Nephite explorers stumbled upon the king outside the walls of his beleaguered city, Lehi-Nephi, and were rudely seized and thrown into prison.
 Only after two days did they get a chance to identify themselves and explain their presence.
-We might have supposed that their cultural status as Nephites and strangers, if not their protestations (was there a language problem?) would have alerted Limbi and his guards as to their identity-Nephites from Zarahemla.
+We might have supposed that their cultural status as Nephites and strangers, if not their protestations (was there a language problem?) alerted Limhi his would have and guards as to their identity-Nephites from Zarahemla.
 Had the initial encounter gone as we might have thought, Ammon's belated explanation (see Mosiah 7:13) and Limhi's surprise when Ammon finally got through to him (see Mosiah 7:14) would both have been short-circuited.
 Why were Ammon and company not recognized immediately as Nephites?
 Was their costume and tongue or accent so much different than what Limhi's people expected of a Nephite that this put them off?
 Ammon was a "descendant of Zarahemla" (Mosiah 7:13), a point that he emphasized in his introduction to the king.
 Does this mean that he somehow looked different than a "typical" Nephite?
 Or had the Zeniffites had encounters with other non-Nephite types in their area which might have prompted Limhi's cautious reception?
 And what personal relationship had Ammon to the Zeniffites, after all?
 As a person descended from Zarahemla, that is, a "Mulekite," why did he refer to Zeniff's presumably Nephite party as "our brethren" and show them so much concern that he would lead this arduous expedition to find out their fate?
 The social, political, ethnic, and language relationships involved in this business are not straightforward, to say the least.

 An analysis of the terminology applied to peoples in the Book of Mormon could reveal useful information on this subject.
 This is not the place to do that fully, but the approach can be sketched and some of the results anticipated.
-References to the key people of the record vary: (1) "Nephite(s)" or "the Nephites" occurs 339 times; (2) "people of the Nephites," 18 times; (3) "people of Nephi," 4 times; (4) "children of Nephi," twice, and (5) "descendants of Nephi," twice.
+References to the key people of the record vary: (1) "Nephite(s)" or "the Nephites" occurs 339 times; (2) "people of the Nephites," 18 times; (3) "people of Nephi," four times; (4) "children of Nephi," twice, and (5) "descendants of Nephi," twice.
 Usage of the second and third expressions gives us something to ponder about the composition of the people referred to.